hrugved-knocks/Marathi_words_extractor/README.md

 # Text_words_extractor
-- Python3 tool to Extract Marathi words from PDF and Write them down in XLS sheet along with Frequency
+- Python3 tool to Extract Marathi words from PDF and Write them down in XLS sheet along with their Frequency
 - Although the tool is designed to work on Marathi language, It is compatiable with English/Hindi/Devnagiri

 ## Prerequisites